 Both US and Canadian customs do not permit the transport of Mama Juana if it is not in its liquid.
-If you take dry mama juana ingredients home with you, be warned, it may be confiscated by Customs.
+If you take dry mama juana ingredients home with you, be warned, Customs may confiscate it.
 U.S. customs officials appear to be wise to the beverage and will ask you straight out if you are bringing back Mamajuana.
-Those with liquid versions are subject to the alcohol importing restrictions of their customs office but those with dry ingredients will be confiscated on the spot.
+Those with liquid versions are subject to the alcohol importing restrictions of their customs office, but those with dry ingredients may be confiscated on the spot.

 Canada Customs regulations are: “Prohibited items: [Firearms, etc.] … and PLANTS, animal products, meat, food and PLANT MATERIAL IS SUBJECT TO CERTAIN RESTRICTIONS AND FORMALITIES.
 The importation of fresh fruit is prohibited.”
-Mama Juana in its dry form is considered a plant or animal product (as customs told us that bugs can be found in the bark and leaves of the dry version).
-We were told that the alcohol content and soaking of the leaves and bark kill any bugs that may be in the bottle.
+Mama Juana in its dry form is considered a plant or animal product (as customs told us that bugs could be in the bark and leaves of the dry version).
+However, the alcohol content and soaking of the leaves and bark kill any bugs that may be in the liquid version of the drink.

-While Canadian Customs may not ask you directly if you are carrying the dry ingredients, failing to report their transport whether you are aware of the rules or not, is subject to confiscation of the ingredients and possible penalty for not disclosing.
+While Canadian Customs may not ask you directly if you are carrying the dry ingredients, failing to report their transport whether you are aware of the rules or not, is subject to confiscation and a possible penalty for not disclosing.

 Mama Juana (mamajuana) – Conclusion

 I think this drink is a tourist draw.
-Personally I enjoyed my 2 shots of the drink, but they knocked me on my ass so fast that it actually scared me.
-It is a very potent drink and certainly part of the Dominican experience but know what you are getting yourself into before you partake in the beverage.
+Personally, I enjoyed my two shots, which knocked me on my ass so fast that it scared me.
+It is a very potent drink and indeed part of the Dominican experience but know what you are getting yourself into before you partake in the beverage.
 I have no clue what was in the version I took.
 Thankfully I lived to laugh about it.
 Believe what you want about its legendary claims and enjoy some fun in the Dominican Republic — with a side of caution!